asand017/-sed-tutorial/README.md

 * *inputfile* refers to the filename of the file you want to modify

-In practice, `sed` is somewhat completely strict in how it can be called.
+In practice, `sed` is not completely strict in how it can be called.

 For example:
 ```